If you own a business entity, corporation, or group practice click here to apply for the appropriate coverage.

 What is professional liability insurance for psychologists?

 Like doctors who carry medical malpractice insurance, psychologists carry professional liability insurance (or malpractice insurance) to safeguard their clinical practices.
-It protects their livelihoods and assets against board complaints and lawsuits, and in short, it’s peace of mind.
+It protects their livelihood and assets against board complaints and lawsuits, and in short, it’s peace of mind.

 Why is liability insurance for psychologists especially important?